domdomegg/analytics-lambda/README.md

 ## 📝 Usage

 1. Deploy the contents of `lambda`
-2. Start collecting events in your app, following the code samples in `vanilla` or `react`
+2. Start collecting events in your app, following the code samples in `vanilla` or `tsreact`
 3. View the results in `viewer`